Guidelines on the Use of Perfumes and Scented Products

 What is the University doing about it?

-Recognizing that chemicals, including fragrance chemicals, can negatively impact on indoor air quality, the University will strive to:
+Recognizing that chemicals, including fragrance chemicals, can have an impact on indoor air quality, the University will strive to:

 • Promote the reduction of unnecessary use of chemicals, including fragrance chemicals.

-• Promote the use of environmentally-friendly and least harmful products in laboratories, cleaning materials, and building materials.
+• Promote the use of environmentally-friendly and less harmful products in laboratories, cleaning materials, and building materials.

 • Target harmful chemicals and contaminants and implement controls to effectively prevent or minimize their release into the general air as a result of building, maintenance, custodial, research and teaching activities.

-• Support the best possible air quality practicably attainable, by means of proper ventilation, peak performance and proper maintenance of building mechanical ventilation systems.
+• Support the best possible air quality practicably attainable, by means of adequate ventilation, peak performance and proper maintenance of building mechanical ventilation systems.

 • Develop proper information and training to promote the above to the University community.